energy-coresky/forum/README.md

-# forum
-Bulletin board as prod ware
+# Forum (bulletin board) as prod ware for any SKY application

+To do

+Status: _under development_